purn1mak/HadoopSummitCloudbreak/aws_prerequisites.md

 To do this go to the IAM Service:
  1. In the left pane click on Users > Select a user
  2. Click on the Security credentials tab
- 3. Creat Access Key or use the existing Access Key.
+ 3. Creat Access Key or use an existing Access Key.
 There is a limit of two.

 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/AWS_Users.png)
 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/CreateAccessKey.png)